Shifts in file transfer strategies and advice to CISOs on implementing a secured Data in Motion strategy that avoids disrupting operations

 At a tactical level, visibility into all transfers during and after a secured Data in Motion implementation is also critical.
 With that in mind, attributes such as alerts when files arrive, complete logs of all transfer actions, statistics to guide capacity decisions, and the ability to drill down and trace specific user sessions are all important.

-Rake Narang: What are some of the current solutions provided by your organization and who are the targeted users?
+Info Security PG: What are some of the current solutions provided by your organization and who are the targeted users?

 Jonathan Lampe: Today, our Serv-U secure file transfer server powers most of the Fortune 500, including 9 of the top 10, with industry-leading security, visibility, and interfaces.
 Our buyers include small and medium business seeking a powerful and well-maintained secure file transfer solution for all their needs and enterprises seeking an affordable and easy-to-deploy solution for a particular project, department, or set of trading partners.